blendededge/soap-component-oih/README.md

 # SOAP Component OIH

 The **SOAP component** is a component that allows you to connect to any SOAP web service without programming your own components.
-It expects an input already in XML format, located on the `xml` property of the incoming message and returns the response in XML format.
+It expects an input already in XML format, located on the `xmlString` property of the incoming message and returns the response in XML format.
 See "Configuration Examples" for an example input and output message.

 The SOAP component will perform a single HTTP call when executed.
 Incoming message data gets used to configure the API call made.
 The response from the API call will be the output message.